Robert Courtney (fraudster): Arrest

+Plea deal and sentencing

 Facing the prospect of life in prison if convicted at trial, on February 20, 2002, Courtney pleaded guilty to 20 federal counts of tampering and adulterating the chemotherapy drugs Taxol and Gemzar.
 He also acknowledged that he and his corporation, Courtney Pharmacy Inc., had weakened drugs, conspired to traffic in stolen drugs and caused the filing of false Medicare claims.
 Prosecutors sought a plea deal because they believed it was the only way to get to the bottom of his scheme.

-According to law enforcement estimates, as well as his own confession, from 1992 to 2001 Courtney diluted 98,000 prescriptions from 400 doctors, which were given to 4,200 patients.
+According to law enforcement estimates, as well as his own confession, from 1992 to 2001, Courtney diluted 98,000 prescriptions from 400 doctors, which were given to 4,200 patients.
 Courtney admitted to diluting 72 different kinds of drugs.
 Besides chemotherapy treatments, he admitted diluting medications for diabetes and AIDS patients, as well as fertility treatments.
-He subsequently admitted that he had been diluting drugs for his entire career–as he put it, "whatever I could dilute, I did dilute".
+He subsequently admitted that he had been diluting drugs for his entire career.
+As he put it, "whatever I could dilute, I did dilute".
 Over the course of his career, he earned over $19 million, a figure that FBI agent Melissa Osborne called "blood money".
 On December 5, 2002, Courtney was sentenced to 30 years in federal prison.